The John Fisher School: Admissions at 11+

 Boys are admitted to the school at the ages of 11 or 16.
 Entry at 11+ is non-selective (since September 2008).
-Since 2013 for the first time in its history, and like all other state schools, the school now admits boys who either fail or fail to score highly enough to gain a place at one of the few London grammar schools.
+Since 2013 for the first time in its history, the school now admits boys who either fail or fail to score highly enough in the 11+ used for grammar school entry.
 Approximately 190 boys are admitted in Year 7.

 John Fisher was a small selective school from 1991 until September 2008.
 During the school's selection policy (when there was no consideration for boys living closest to the school whatsoever) it was taking boys from 20 to 30 miles away, but, due to its highly selective nature and high academic attainment, it was seen by many parents as an alternative to independent schools.

 The assessment consisted of a candidate and parent interview, a religion test, a written statement by the boy stating why he would like to attend the school and a report from the boy's current school.
 A smaller number of boys were selected for academic, musical and sports aptitude, in conjunction with an interview.
 There have been no interviews since 2008.